University of Reading Pension Scheme (URPS)

 The options available on retirement changed from 6 April 2015 and you no longer have to buy an annuity with your pension pot.
 For further information please see the announcement sent to members - Fund Changes April 2015 (PDF - 79KB)

-Please take a moment to view the short video about Pension Flexibilies available later on this page.
+Please take a moment to view this short video about Pension Flexibilities:

 What to do if you want to join a pension scheme: